-- It is important to stay positive and focus on what you can do now to stay as healthy as possible.
+- Stay positive and focus on what you can do now to stay as healthy as possible.

-- Learning about your cancer and what you can do to take care of your body can give you a sense of control.
+- Learn about your cancer and what you can do to take care of your body.
+This can give you a sense of control.

-- Acknowledging your feelings of fear, anger, or sadness can help you sort them out and may help you let them go.
+- Acknowledge your feelings of fear, anger, or sadness.
+This can help you sort them out and may help you let them go.

 - Talk about your concerns with family, friends, other cancer survivors, or a counselor.

-- You can also sort out your feelings by thinking about them or writing them down.
+- Sort out your feelings by thinking about them or writing them down.

-- Being as active as possible can help you focus on other things and take your mind off cancer and the worries it brings.
+- Be as active as possible.
+This can help you focus on other things and take your mind off cancer and the worries it brings.

 - Get out of the house and participate in activities that you enjoy.

 - Take a walk or get some other type of exercise.
-Many other health benefits also have been attributed to exercise.
+Exercise also has many other health benefits.

 Video length: 1 min 56 sec